 Because of the critically low number of Whooping Cranes in the wild, biologists proposed increasing the population through captive breeding programs (the alternative was possible extinction).
 Beginning in 1967, eggs were transferred from the remaining breeding grounds at Wood Buffalo National Park in Canada to the Patuxent Wildlife Research Center near Laurel, Maryland.
 The captive Whooping Cranes at Patuxent first produced eggs in 1975, and gradually the captive flock at Patuxent grew.

 In 1989, the U.S. and Canadian Whooping Crane Recovery Teams made the decision to split the captive flock and send 22 Whooping Cranes to the International Crane Foundation.
-Today, we have over 30 captive Whooping Cranes at our headquarters and produce ten to 20 chicks each year for reintroduction into the wild and genetic management of the species.
+Today, we have 44 captive Whooping Cranes at our headquarters and produce chicks each year for reintroduction into the wild and genetic management of the species.
 Learn more about our captive breeding and reintroduction programs.